 If you are in the market for a real classic, buy a Kombi now.
 The price will only rise.
 Photo Gallery

-What started out as an idea on paper for the war ravaged VW to make some much needed money, the Kombi is now one of the few cars in the pantheon of true classics.
+And it travelled a long way.
+The vehicle that came to symbolise the counter-culture around the globe started out as an idea on paper for the war ravaged VW to make some much needed money.
+The Kombi is now one of the few cars in the pantheon of true classics.
 More than any other automobile, the VW Kombi is an enduring image of the flower-power hippy era in the 1960s and of the wider surfing culture across the world.

 Cheap, plentiful and able to carry big loads with ease it was an ideal vehicle for a newly mobile, baby boomer generation.
 The first series Kombi was released for sale in 1950, after its appearance at the November 1949 Geneva Motor Show.
 Its heritage goes back to when the British Army occupied and ran the VW factory in Wolfsburg, Germany, after the end of Second World War.